White Holy Apostles Logo with crest

 Maximum Time Frame Exceptions

-If you have reached the Maximum Time Frame for your program and have continuously met Minimum Standard Requirements but have classes remaining to meet your goal, you may appeal for an extension.
+If you have reached the Maximum Time Frame for your program and have continuously met the minimum standard requirements but have classes remaining to meet your goal, you may appeal for an extension.
 Please note that extensions may not be granted for changes in majors or multiple degrees.

 To be considered for an extension, you must: